treasure-data/digdag/README.md

 $ digdag init my-workflow
 ```

-This command creates my-workflow directory and puts a sample workflow definition file.
+This command creates my-workflow directory with a sample workflow definition file.

 ### Running a workflow